To Your Health! Food Safety for Seniors

 - Cook eggs until the yolk and white are firm.
 Don't use recipes in which eggs remain raw or only partially cooked.

-- Fish should be opaque and flake easily with a fork.
+- Fin fish should reach 145°F or be opaque and flake easily with a fork.

 - When cooking in a microwave oven, make sure there are no cold spots in food where bacteria can survive.
 To do this, cover food, stir and rotate the dish by hand once or twice during cooking.
 (Unless you have a turntable in the microwave.)
 Use a food thermometer to make sure foods have reached a safe internal temperature.